Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Main results

 Note also that in dimension 2 and in the case of quadratic $V$, \cite{cftw,sha} predict an expansion for $\log \ZNbeta$ in powers of $N^{\hal}$ hence where the next order term is $\sqrt N$, which corresponds to a boundary term.
 This $\sqrt N$ term was missing in \cite{zw}.

-What will be crucial for us in the sequel is that we can also obtain a localized version for the relative expansion of the free energy, i.e. the difference of $\log \ZNbeta$ for two different equilibrium measures which only differ in a cube of size $\ell$ included in $\hat \Sigma$, see Theorem \ref{th1b} for a full statement.
+What will be crucial for us in the sequel is that we can also obtain a localized version for the relative expansion of the free energy, i.e. the difference of $\log \ZNbeta$ for two different equilibrium measures which only differ in a cube of size $\ell$ included in $\hat \Sigma$, see Proposition \ref{th1b} for a full statement.
 Then there is no boundary local law error and the error rate $\mathcal R$ can be expressed as a power of $\rb N^{-1/\d} \ell^{-1}$.
 The power that we can obtain in all generality is $1/2$ yielding an error term $(N\ell^\d) ^{1-\frac{1}{2\d}}$ (modulo a logarithmic correction) for fixed $\beta$ of order 1, which is still a degradation compared to the rate in $(N^{\frac1\d}\ell)^{\d-1}$ obtained in \cite{as} for uniform densities.
-It is however sufficient to proceed with the proof of the Central Limit Theorems below in dimension $\d=2$, and in dimension $3$ when $\beta \ll (N^{\frac1\d} \ell)^{-2/3}$, when making the additional assumption that $\mf'$ is Lipschitz as described in \eqref{assfs} below.
+It is however sufficient to proceed with the proof of the Central Limit Theorems below in dimension $\d=2$ \cord{and barely fails to be sufficient in dimension $3$}.